 - 1. Probe hosts must not block ICMP Echo Requests (PING) since such requests are used to test availability of these hosts otherwise the hosts will be always considered as unavailable.
 This is one of the cases where the default gateway cannot be used as the testing computer. - 2.
-Probe hosts must be represented by computers or network devices which are permanently running (servers, routers, etc.).
-Workstations which are running only a few hours per day are irrelevant as probe hosts. - 3.
+Probe hosts must be represented by computers or network devices which are permanently running (servers, routers, etc.). - 3.
 ICMP queries sent to probe hosts cannot be blocked by the firewall's traffic rules.